 The department is actively involved in many Phase III and Phase IV trials

-4. Quality of sleep in patients with cancer: A cross-sectional observational study.
-Pai A, Sivanandh B, Udupa K. Indian journal of palliative care.
-2020 Jan;26(1):9.
+4. Pai A, Sivanandh B, Udupa K. Quality of sleep in patients with cancer: A cross-sectional observational study.
+Indian J Palliat Care 2020; 26:9-12

 The department received the ESMO accreditation on behalf of the Manipal Comprehensive Cancer Care Center at ESMO 2019 held at Spain.